etraveli/refactoring-java/CHANGELIST.md

     - Reasoning
         - Input validation is essential for restricting the domain of the input.
 It helps to prevent invalid input from causing unexpected behavior in the program.
+5. Restructure the entity classes
+    - Changes
+        - Make the entity classes record classes
+        - Add Java doc comments to the entity classes
+    - Reasoning
+        - Record classes are a new feature in Java 16.
+They are a concise way to define classes.
+They are immutable and provide a compact way to define data classes.